TeCoEd/minecraft-photobooth/worksheet.md

 ![](images/Photobooth.jpg)

 Once you have created your Photo booth move your player inside and onto the trigger block.
-This is the block that the player stands on to trigger the PiCamera.
-In the top right of the window you will see the `x`, `y`, `z` co-ordinates of your player, for example 10.5, 9.0, -44.3.
-In the Minecraft environment your position is measured in the
+This is the block that the player stands on to run the function that you wrote in step 1, it will trigger the PiCamera.
+In the Minecraft environment your position is measured in the `x`, `y` and `z` axis, look at the top right of the window and you will see the `x`, `y`, `z` co-ordinates of your player, for example 10.5, 9.0, -44.3.
-`x`, `y` and `z` axis.
 These are also the `x`, `y`, `z` co-ordinates of the 'trigger' block in your Photo booth.

 1. Walk into your Photo booth